ianozsvald/ipython_memory_usage/README.md

 Problems
 ========

- * prints come after the next In[] prompt, so the display is a bit messy (hit return to get a clean new input prompt)
  * I can't figure out how to hook into live In prompt (at least - I can for static output, not for a dynamic output - see the code and the commented out blocks referring to `watch_memory_prompt`)
- * I haven't figured out how to disable the tool - probably an `argparse` with an option to disable would be a nice start
+ * I haven't figured out how to disable the tool - probably an `argparse` with an option to disable would be a nice start which disables the hooks?
  * Needs a `setup.py` to install it
- * `Tip` at http://docs.scipy.org/doc/numpy/reference/ufuncs.html#available-ufuncs notes `a*b+c` creates a temporary, the way I measure RAM misses this temporary creation so it gives a lower than expected report of how much RAM is used for intermediates.
-Is there a way to capture this?
-Perhaps return to the thread method (as used in v0), triggered by the pre-code hook, to get the maximal memory usage sample, then show this result in addition to the final maximal memory usage (so temporaries can be reported)?  update - yes, using a thread I can see peak memory usage, now I need to capture this using the pre-code-run hook to keep a track of peak usage before final report
- * Won't report RAM usage on objects that are smaller than the Python allocated RAM, e.g. after deleting a large Py object the space left might be re-used, so the RAM usage report won't change - this will mislead newbies who won't know to start with a clean memory for RAM testing